mgjones1984/arcgzip/README.md

 * Some user may find it useful if arcgzip provides 'no-strict' mode which skips all the CRC16/CRC32/ISIZE checks.
-* It might be good idea to provide an acocommodating interface to 'exfield' assuming anyone actually makes use of the data field.
+* It might be good idea to provide an accommodating interface to 'exfield' assuming anyone actually makes use of the data field.
 * To support stream input, we will need to implement the I/O wrapper that enable seeking (for some extent, at least) by buffering the input bytes.
 Is there any standard library that can be used to build that feature?
+* Currently arcgzip buffers all the file contents in memory while decompressing.
+  It's awkward, but it has an advantage that extracted file object doesn't mess the original file pointer of GzipFile.
+* Pickling the _GzipInfo_ array effectively serves as an extrenal index file.